 Neither rationale, however, is persuasive.
 First, as we discuss in more detail below, the WTO Agreement covers a broader spectrum and maintains a stronger dispute settlement process than previous trade agreements.
 These enhancements destroy whatever rationale there may have once been for "justified" defiance.
+After all, such way of thinking may result in vicious circles of unilateral measures and allow arbitrariness by major states.
 The second rationale of "strategic justification" also is meaningless with the development of dispute settlement procedures that allow for WTO-controlled retaliatory measures.